 The Best Little Girl In The World

-Andie is gymnast who wants to make it to the olympics.
+Andie is a gymnast who wants to make it to the Olympics.
 She joins a popular gymnastics gym and works the hardass coach. she becomes friends with the most recognized girl in the gym.
 Soon she realizes that this dream is harder to achieve more than anything she ever thought.
-She develops anorexia to stay in tune with the coache’s demands.
-I really liked this movie because it shows just how much girls are willing to work to achieve their dreams and how much coaches are willing to push their atheletes.
+She develops anorexia to stay in tune with the coach’s demands.
+I really liked this movie because it shows just how much girls are willing to work to achieve their dreams and how much coaches are willing to push their athletes.

 Dying To Dance

 Sisters Frannie and Shelly have grown up believing that being fat is the worst thing in the world and that dieting is the norm, thanks to their mother.
 Their mother has taught the girls unhealthy ideas about food which later comes back to haunt her.
-As her perfect child, Shelly, has to put a stop to her law career and application to Hardvard so she can be hospitalized for an eating disoder.
-This sets off a frenzie in the home and everyone soon realizes how truly disfunctional the family really is.
+Her perfect daughter Shelly has to put a stop to her law career and application to Harvard so she can be hospitalized for her eating disorder.
+This sets off a frenzy in the home and everyone soon realizes how truly dysfunctional the family really is.
 Soon the have another daughter in Shelly’s shoes and the family needs to get it together.
 I really like this movie because it’s just about eating disorders.
 The beauty of this movie is really the dysfunctional family.
 I think many of us can relate to this but this is an extreme.
 It’s a very emotional movie.

 Starving In Suburbia